-The track was closed in 1965 following recommendations in the Beeching Report two years earlier.
-Written by the then-Chair of British Railways, Dr Richard Beeching, the report was the basis of the infamous cuts throughout the sixties which resulted in around 6,000 miles of railway lines being axed on cost and efficiency grounds.
+The track was closed in 1965 following recommendations in the Beeching Report two years earlier which results in approximately 6000 miles of railway lines being axed on cost and efficiency grounds.

-This will contribute substantially to the long-term economic and social future of the East Riding, improving public transport, reducing car dependency and encouraging sustainable development.
-It will also be an alternative link from Hull and the East Riding to the rest of the rail network.
-This is much needed because the existing rail infrastructure serving Hull lacks resilience.
-Regionally, the line will contribute to the Government’s “Northern Powerhouse” initiative and fulfill its promise to "Levelling up" the country, improving east-west connectivity between East and North Yorkshire.
+Restoring the railway line between Beverley and York will contribute substantially to the long-term economic and social future of East Riding, improving public transport, reducing car dependency and encouraging sustainable development.
+Regionally, the line will contribute to the Government’s ‘Northern Powerhouse’ initiative and fulfil its promise to ‘Levelling Up’ the country by improving east-west connectivity between East and North Yorkshire.

 In October 2021 a bid to restore a 40-mile direct rail route between Hull and York was given the green light by Government Ministers to move to the next stage.
 As a result, the bid received support from officials at the Department for Transport as well as funding for 75% of the cost of creating a business care, up to a maximum of £50,000.

 Graham will continue to make the case on behalf of the residents of Beverley and Holderness to ensure they get the high-quality transport infrastructure they deserve.